iMikie/Semantic-UI-Rails/README.md

 ;
 ```

 Now there's a couple of more tweaks I'd like to make: reducing the fontsize on the menu logo text as the user reduces the width of the sindow and and setting a margin of 10% on the top of the main header when the window is very wide.
-Add the following to the `application.css` file:
+Add the following to,
+**`application.css`**:

 ```css
 @media all and (max-width: 730px) {